Acts 28

 Paul Ashore On Malta

 In the previous chapter, we read that God kept His promise and not a single soul was lost.
-Luke now tells us that they soon discovered the island’s name was Malta.
-The natives, who were descendants of Phoenicia, did not speak Greek, but they did show considerable kindness to those recently shipwrecked.
+Luke now tells us that they soon discovered the island’s name was Malta, Acts 28:1.

-And so Luke tells us that while Paul helped gather sticks to lay on the fire they had built, a viper, who was feeling the heat of the fire, latched onto the apostle’s arm but Paul shook it off into the fire.
+Luke tells us that while Paul helped gather sticks to lay on the fire they had built, a viper, who was feeling the heat of the fire, latched onto the apostle’s arm but Paul shook it off into the fire, Acts 28:3.

 Notice the snake didn’t move until it felt the heat and as Christians, we won’t move and grow unless we allow God to apply that heat in our life, Job 23:10 / 1 Peter 1:7 / 1 Peter 4:12-13.

-God delivered Paul from the prisons, He delivered him from the courtrooms, He delivered from the shipwreck, and He has delivered him again from the hands of a snake bite.
+God delivered Paul from the prisons, He delivered him from the courtrooms, He delivered from the shipwreck, and He has delivered him again from the hands of a snake bite, Mark 16:18 / Luke 10:19.

-I’ve said this many times but we really need to understand the point, God gave Paul a purpose and one of those purposes was for Paul to preach in Rome and no one and nothing, not even a snake was going to prevent that from happening.
+I’ve said this many times but we really need to understand the point, God gave Paul a purpose and one of those purposes was for Paul to preach in Rome, Acts 9:15 / Acts 19:21 / Acts 23:11 / Romans 1:9-13, and no one and nothing, not even a snake was going to prevent that from happening.

 “There was an estate nearby that belonged to Publius, the chief official of the island.
 He welcomed us to his home and for three days entertained us hospitably.
 His father was sick in bed, suffering from fever and dysentery.
 Paul went in to see him and, after prayer, placed his hands on him and healed him.
 When this happened, the rest of the sick on the island came and were cured.
 They honoured us in many ways and when we were ready to sail, they furnished us with the supplies we needed.”
 Acts 28:7-10

-Luke tells us that the centurion and ship’s officers, along with Paul and his company, were invited to stay at the house of the chief man of the island, whose name was Publius.
+Luke tells us that the centurion and ship’s officers, along with Paul and his company, were invited to stay at the house of the chief man of the island, whose name was Publius, Acts 28:7.

-And it was him who entertained them for three days, during which time Paul healed Publius’ father of a fever and dysentery by praying and laying his hands on him.
+He entertained them for three days, during which time Paul healed Publius’ father of a fever and dysentery by praying and laying his hands on him, Acts 28:8.

 If anybody today could genuinely perform a miracle like this, then the reaction to that miracle would be the same as Paul’s.
-Others who were sick were also brought to the apostle and he healed them.
+Others who were sick were also brought to the apostle and he healed them, Acts 28:9.
+Remember Luke is a doctor and when he records people were healed, we can be sure they were, Luke 4:38-40 / Colossians 4:14.

-No wonder they bestowed the honour on Paul while he was with them and sent the whole company on their way with adequate provisions.
+No wonder they bestowed the honour on Paul while he was with them and sent the whole company on their way with adequate provisions, Acts 28:10.

 Paul’s Arrival In Rome